SenseNet/sn-preview/docs/document-viewer-for-developers.md

 You can set a special width to size the Document viewer.
 If you leave this property empty, the plugin will calculate viewer’s width from elements width.
 This property is useful if you want to use different widths on different devices e.g. tablets, mobile phones.

 <div><span style="font-size: 16px;font-weight: bold;">containerHeight</span><span style="font-size: 16px;color:#008cd1">  Number</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: $container.height())</span></div>
 You can set a special height to size the Document viewer.
 If you leave this property empty, the plugin will calculate viewer’s height from elements height.
-This property is useful if you want to use different heighta on different devices e.g. tablets, mobile phones.
+This property is useful if you want to use different height on different devices e.g. tablets, mobile phones.

 <div><span style="font-size: 16px;font-weight: bold;">reactToResize</span><span style="font-size: 16px;color:#008cd1">  Boolean</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: false)</span></div>
 Set it to true if you want to resize document viewer dynamically when the browser window is resized.